UW-Madison-DataScience/swc-unix-backup/README.md

 This binder is is a back up for teaching Software Carpentry Unix shell, if someone has an install issue that can't be fixed.

 There is no `nano` installed.
-Instead you can open a text file using the jupyter interface.
+Instead you can open and edit a text file using the jupyter interface, instructions below.

 ## To Launch the Terminal